Ghassan Ismail

-Ghassan Jaoudat Ismail (غَسَّان جَوْدَت اِسْمَاعِيْل) is the head of the Syrian Air Force Intelligence unit.
+Ghassan Jaoudat Ismail (غَسَّان جَوْدَت اِسْمَاعِيْل) is the former head of the Syrian Air Force Intelligence Directorate.

 Ismail was in command of the missions branch of the air force intelligence service, which, in cooperation with the special operations branch commands the elite shock troops of the air force intelligence service.

-The Air Force Intelligence plays an important role in the operations conducted by the Assad government during the Syrian Civil War.
-As such, Ismail is one of the military leaders directly implementing the order of battle against opponents of Bashar al-Assad.
+The Air Force Intelligence played an important role in the operations conducted by the Syrian government during the Syrian Civil War.
+As such, Ismail was one of the military leaders directly implementing the order of battle against opponents of Bashar al-Assad.
 On 8 July 2019, he was appointed head of the Air Force Intelligence unit.

+Ismail was replaced as head of SAFI on 5 January 2024 by his deputy director Qahtan Khalil as part of the major reshuffle in Syria's security services.
+According to the Syrian Observer, Khalil's appointment was controversial due to his alleged role in the Darayya massacre and human rights violations.